www42/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/09 - Implement Directory Synchronization (az-100-05).md

    > **Note**: Before you start this task, ensure that the template deployment you started in Exercise 1 has completed.

-1. In the Azure portal, set the **Directory + subscription** filter back to the **Default directory** (the Azure AD tenant associated with the Azure subscription you used in the first exercise of this lab.)
+1. In the Azure portal, set the **Directory + subscription** filter back to the **Default Directory** (the Azure AD tenant associated with the Azure subscription you used in the first exercise of this lab.)

     > **Note**: The **Directory + subscription** filter appears to the left of the notification icon in the toolbar of the Azure portal.